ucsd-cse131-s18/pa2-grading/index.md

 If integer literals exceed the range of representable value, two types of errors should be handled:
 - Unable to parse non-representable integer literal error

-For example, the following BOA program
+For example, the following Boa program
 ```
 9999999999999999
 ```